ImmuneDynamics/ImmuneDynamics.github.io/spectre/protocols-cytometry.md

 permalink: /spectre/cytometry/
 ---

 This protocol page contains reproducible workflows for different types of cytometry data analysis using Spectre.
-For those gettings started with analysis, you can also check out these two commentary papers where we provide considerations for new and experienced users in the design and analysis of high-dimensional experiments: [Marsh-Wakefield et al 2021 (ICB)](https://onlinelibrary.wiley.com/doi/10.1111/imcb.12456), [Liechti et al 2021 (Nature Immunology)](https://www.nature.com/articles/s41590-021-01006-z).
+For those gettings started with analysis, first check out our [getting started](https://immunedynamics.github.io/spectre/getting-started/) page for installation instructions and some basic tutorials.
 For more educational content you can check out the [tutorials](https://immunedynamics.io/spectre/cytometry/#tutorials/) at the bottom of the page.

 <br />